BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Burly
 - Fearless

-**ACTIVE/PASSIVE RULES**

-- **Grasper & Keeper** `ACTIVE` - Hand weapons for which Dwalin gains +1 Attack when using Grasper & Keeper, and any To Wound rolls of a natural 6, and not prevented, will cause 2 Wounds rather than 1.
+- **Grasper & Keeper** `ACTIVE`

+Hand weapons for which Dwalin gains +1 Attack when using Grasper & Keeper, and any To Wound rolls of a natural 6, and not prevented, will cause 2 Wounds rather than 1.

-- **Weapon Master** `ACTIVE` - Dwalin is never considered Unarmed.
+- **Weapon Master** `ACTIVE`

+Dwalin is never considered Unarmed.

 </div>